marph91/jimmy/docs/formats/rednotebook.md

-This page describes how to convert notes from RedNotebook to Markdown.
+# Convert from RedNotebook to Markdown

 ## General Information